Audio Attacks and Defenses against AED Systems -- A Practical Study: Related Work

-Also, some work has studied countermeasure techniques for improving the resilience of these system against adversarial attacks~\cite{roy2018inaudible,carlini2018audio,mao2020watchdog}.
+\textbf{Countermeasures against Evasion Attacks.} Some work has studied countermeasure techniques for improving the resilience of these systems against adversarial attacks~\cite{roy2018inaudible,carlini2018audio,mao2020watchdog}.
 Most of these techniques are passive in nature, such as on the case of promoting the detection of an adversarial attack occurrence.
 Active techniques, such as adversarial training exist and can also be found in smaller numbers.
-To the best of our knowledge, adversarial training has not been used for increasing the resilience of audio-based applications.
-To the best of our knowledge, no other work has studied the robustness of AED systems against adversarial examples that target the audio portion of the AI task directly.
+For example, Sallo et al.~\cite{sallo2020adversarially}, used six different attacks, all tampering the spectrograms (images) and not the audio files, employing them next against some publicly AED available models.
+The adversarial training on this case consists of using adversarial spectrograms.
 Also, while adversarial training is a common technique used for increasing the robustness of DL-based classifiers, our proposed denoising technique is unique and novel to this work.